 Amaria meets the warrior princess Maria Blanca!
 “I wanna be as brave as her when I grow up. mom!”, said Amaria while watching princess Maria Blanca’s scene with Prince Juan and the seven-headed dragon.

-With great ticket prices, families have every reason to bring their kids to see this magical musical.
+The ticket prices are very affordable.
+So, families have every reason to bring their kids to see this magical musical.
 Orchestra center seats cost P800, orchestra side is priced at P600, while balcony seats go for P500.

 Seriously reading the playbill before the show starts, as if she could really read. 😀